winleexz/CPF-Customer-Agent/README.md

 In public pension systems, policy answers are a dynamic function of a citizen's identity, not a static document.
 A graph addresses this by providing the ultimate contextual scaffolding:
 - **Contextual Convergence Without Joins**: A flat vector search can find a document about "CPF LIFE eligibility," but it cannot simultaneously evaluate if Customer X is eligible.
 GraphRAG allows the agent to pull the semantically relevant policy node and instantly traverse to the specific customer node in a single operation.
 - **Hyper-Focused Grounding**: GraphRAG extracts a precise, pre-filtered subgraph (exact policy criteria + customer profile) to inject into the LLM prompt, mitigating hallucinations
 - **Temporal Awareness**: By traversing the [:ASKED] relationships, the agent can instantly see if a customer's current question is a follow-up to a previous inquiry (e.g., a member asking about housing policy right after asking about retirement funds).
-This prevents the executive from repeating information and provides an immediate, continuous narrative of the member's journey.
+This prevents the customer service executive from repeating information and provides an immediate, continuous narrative of the customer's journey.

 ## 4. Agent Tools
 The agent pipeline is driven by an orchestrated suite of specialised tools that blend deterministic graph querying and semantic reasoning using three core tools: